Tahseenx/archinstall/README.md

 NixOS who??
-Archlinux supremacy only.
+\nArchlinux supremacy only.
 No need NixOS for nothing\\
 All my homies hate NixOS\\

 Basic archinstall + hyprland install focusing on battery powersave.
 Max your work hours in style.